owen2345/camaleon-cms/README.md

 * Add the gem in your Gemfile

   ```
-  gem 'camaleon_cms', '0.2.1' # if you want the previous stable version
+  gem 'camaleon_cms', '1.1.0' # if you want the stable version before 2x
-  gem 'camaleon_cms' # if you want the latest version (1.0)
   ```
 * Install the gem